-Practice Beyond Borders: Your Action Plan
+Practice Beyond Borders: Your Action Plan606 views

-In the past few weeks, we have discussed about how you can operate a scaleable practice as a legal professional in Nigeria using the abundant opportunities that the internet provides.
+In the past few weeks, we have discussed how you can operate a scaleable practice as a legal professional in Nigeria using the abundant opportunities that the internet provides.

 We discussed, how to operate a reputable law firm without a traditional office structure and what services you can offer clients outside of Nigeria.
 While the points are undoubtedly important, we also thought that it is crucial to draft an actionable plan.
-So how do you precisely practice without boarders?
+So how do you precisely practice without borders?

 It boils down to 5 things:

-1. Knowledge seeking and Open Mindedness
+1. Knowledge seeking and Open-Mindedness

-The deftness of your creativity is directly proportional the range and depth of your knowledge.
+The deftness of your creativity is directly proportional to the range and depth of your knowledge.
 The more you feed on relevant materials that improve your worldview and enhance your capacity within the career jurisdiction you serve, the better you’ll get at creating and/or tapping into the opportunities before you.